140+ Emergency Supplies Every Home Should Have Just in Case (Who Wants to Freeze, Starve, or Die, Right?)

 I know many folks just take it for granted they can simply hop in their car and make a mad dash to the store for supplies---but what if, for some reason (EMP, economic crisis, severe storm, or other things), you couldn't just race to the store on the spur of the moment?
 Wouldn't you feel comforted if you had some emergency supplies tucked away for your family?

-That's why I was inspired to create this segmented list for you.
+Because of the lady’s story above, I was inspired to write up this list for you and me, too.
 It's just a start.
 Do I have everything on this list?
 Nope.
 Not yet.
 It's a work in progress.
 No matter where you are in the preparedness journey, you should start putting some things aside right now.

 If you're interested in survival and preparedness topics, you might also enjoy these articles: Emergency Preparedness: 8 Sort of in Your Face Considerations,